 7) AI processing, moderation, redaction, and local memory

-When you ask AD to draft or reply, prompt/context is sent to our AI provider and may also be checked by our moderation/safety provider.
-AD applies client-side redaction patterns before transmission, but no automated redaction is perfect.
-Where local memory is enabled, AD may also retrieve encrypted local-only summaries from your device and use them transiently to improve the current draft.
-In the current release, those local memory summaries are not stored on our servers by default.
+When you ask AD to chat, draft, or reply, or when you use Snip or Remember thread, the relevant prompt/context is sent to our AI provider and may also be checked by our moderation/safety provider.
+AD applies client-side confidential-pattern screening and client-side redaction patterns before transmission, but no automated screening or redaction is perfect.
+Where local memory is enabled, AD may also retrieve encrypted local-only summaries, remembered-thread knowledge, and preference-style notes from your device and use them transiently when relevant to the current request.
+In the current release, those local memory records are not stored on our servers by default.

 Do not submit highly sensitive legal, medical, financial, government-ID, trade-secret, regulated, or confidential information unless you are comfortable with that risk and legally entitled to process it.